 The analyses presented in this document support the development of the forthcoming Science Service by mapping the organized actors and defining their roles in the science-policy-society interface for biodiversity.
-These actors include, for example, governmental and intergovernmental organizations, civil society organizations, private interest groups, research organizations, think tanks, and data management platforms.
+These actors include, for example, EU and intergovernmental organizations, civil society organizations, private interest groups, research organizations, think tanks, and data management platforms.
 We focused on organizations and networks of organizations operating at European level, but we also included relevant national and international actors.
 Overall, the results are useful in two ways.
-First, they allow to develop a preliminary framework for categorising actors based on their institutional roles, part-taking in knowledge co-creation processes, and competence areas, which can be then operationalised in the Science Service for the identification and management of relevant stakeholders.
-Second, they offer insights about potentially important stakeholders for the Science Service (in addition to those already explicitly included in its governance), for example knowledge providers and brokers, organizations with potential to connect otherwise disconnected actors, and potential user groups for the Science Service other than policymakers.
-Accordingly, recommendations for the Science Service are articulated as follows.
+First, they allow to develop a preliminary framework for categorising actors based on their institutional roles, part-taking in knowledge co-creation processes, and competence areas.
+These categories can be operationalised in the future work in BioAgora and in the Science Service towards the identification and management of relevant stakeholders.
+Second, the results offer insights about potentially important stakeholders for the Science Service, in addition to those already explicitly included in its governance.
+These include, for example, knowledge providers, brokers, and potential user groups for the Science Service other than policymakers.
+Accordingly, recommendations for BioAgora and the Science Service are articulated as follows.

-1) Developing a framework for categorising organized actors
+1) A framework for categorising actors in the science-policy-society interface

-Based on our findings, stakeholders in the Science Service could be categorised based on their main institutional role (e.g. governmental and intergovernmental organizations, science-based communities or networks, public and private interest groups, see Table 3); based on the activities they part-take in knowledge co-creation (e.g. knowledge production, knowledge brokering, capacity building, advocacy/lobbying, see Figure 5); and based on their competence areas (e.g. nature restoration, energy, freshwater ecosystems, alien species, governance, business, knowledge and education, international cooperation, see Figure 6).
-In relation to this last category, respondents suggested that a framework assessing the relevant competences displayed by organizations working with biodiversity issues should capture issues other than those related to natural sciences, for example related to social sciences and humanities, such as the circular economy, nature and health (well-being), communities and stakeholder perspectives.
-The interdisciplinary framing of issues or topics addressed by the Science Service is important to maximize stakeholder engagement across all its functions, for example in relation to building topical networks (see forthcoming demonstration cases in Task 1.3), to answering knowledge requests from policymakers, to build up and mainstream biodiversity knowledge in decision-making, and to identify future knowledge needs.
+Part of the work in this deliverable included developing a categorization of stakeholders in the Science Service based on their main institutional role (e.g. EU and intergovernmental organizations, science-based communities or networks, public and private interest groups, see Table 3); based on the activities they part-take in the knowledge co-creation value chain (e.g. knowledge production, knowledge brokering, capacity building, advocacy/lobbying, see Figure 5); and based on their competence areas (e.g. nature restoration, energy, freshwater ecosystems, alien species, governance, business, knowledge and education, international cooperation, see Figure 6).
+These frameworks will be useful to navigate stakeholder engagement, communication and dissemination in the Science Service (see target groups already identified in Deliverable 7.1).
+We recommend using and refining these categories in BioAgora's future work, for example in the development of a stakeholder database for the Science Service.

-2) Identifying relevant stakeholders for the Science Service
+2) Relevant stakeholders for the Science Service

-The social network analysis (Section 4.2) revealed a network of interactions between organized actors, which was well balanced in terms of actors types identified, including government-related organizations or agencies, science-based communities or networks, intergovernmental / international organizations, public interest groups, and business / sectoral organizations and private interest groups.
-The network included considerably fewer data platforms and/or research infrastructures, expert and practitioner communities, (networks of) organizations managing ecological units, think tanks, science services, and funding bodies for research or environmental funds, and science-policy(-society) platforms.
-Likewise, the network was almost equally composed of organizations representing international, EU and Pan-)European levels, while few national organizations were identified in the network (understandably, as the interviewed organizations operated at European or international level).
+The social network analysis (Section 4.2) revealed an heterogeneous network oforganized actors, including a a good balance of science-based communities or networks, EU organizations or agencies, intergovernmental / international organizations, public interest groups, and business / sectoral organizations and private interest groups.
+Numerically, the network included fewer data platforms and/or research infrastructures, expert and practitioner communities, (networks of) organizations managing ecological units, think tanks, science services, and funding bodies for research or environmental funds, and science-policy(-society) platforms.
+The network was almost equally composed of organizations representing international, EU or Pan-)European levels, while few national organizations were identified in the network (understandably, as the interviewed organizations operated at European or international level).